This ‘Extreme’ Wildfire Is Now California’s Biggest of the Year

 Jonathan Pierce, another spokesperson for Cal Fire, said Monday the Oak fire had “extreme behavior” in part because a rash of blazes in the region in recent years made the land more vulnerable.

-While devastating, Pierce pointed out that the Oak fire is not nearly as large as recent wildfires to ravage California.
+While the Oak fire is devastating, Pierce pointed out that it is not nearly as large as recent wildfires to ravage California.
 At this time last year, the Dixie fire raged over more than a million acres in total—more than 60 times the area the Oak fire has burned.

 The veracity of last year’s flames caused mass resignations in Cal Fire.
 The agency was still reportedly scrambling to add firefighters ahead of this year’s fire season—which was forecast to be particularly brutal as the state enters its second year of a crippling drought.